reedes/vim-one/README.markdown

 # vim-one

-> Launcher targeting server instances of Vim, optionally in a split or tab
+> Because Vim’s +clientserver is awesome

-_NOTE: this project is new and under active development.
+_NOTE: this experimental project is new and under active development.
 Features and configuration may change abruptly and without announcement._

 # Features